huggingface/hub-docs/docs/hub/mlx.md

 You can get more information about it [here](https://github.com/ml-explore/mlx-examples/blob/main/llms/README.md#generate-text-with-llms-and-mlx).

-You can install MLX itself as follows.
+If you install `mlx-lm`, you don't need to install `mlx`.
+If you don't want to use `mlx-lm` but only MLX, you can install MLX itself as follows.

 With `pip`: